-- (1) No person, who is not qualified and accredited in terms of the South African Qualifications Authority Act, 1995(Act No. 58 of 1995) may do installation work for which approval is required in terms of section 35; - (2) The authorised official may maintain a register of such qualified plumbers.
+- (1) No person, who is not qualified and accredited in terms of the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995) may do installation work for which approval is required in terms of section 35; - (2) Council may maintain a register of such qualified plumbers.